smallstep/certificates/autocert/README.md

 * Remove annotations (show how to find any annotated pods)
 * Remove secrets (show how to find labelled secrets)
 * Delete `step` namespace

+### Questions

+#### How is this different than [`cert-manager`](https://github.com/jetstack/cert-manager)

+#### Doesn't kubernetes already ship with a certificate authority?

+Yes, but it's designed for use by the kubernetes control plane rather than by your data plane services.
+You could use the kubernetes CA to issue certificates for data plane communication, but it's probably not a good idea.

+#### Why not use kubernetes CSR resources for this?

+It's harder and less secure.